 Finger on your Pulse: is our new library of educational video resources.
-Medical Experts share their knowledge and address specific concerns and patients share their experience living with the various conditions and treatments. www.fingeronyourpulse.org A much needed resource which we have shared with some of our patients GP Scotland GP Scotland Please remember that this publication provides general information.
+Medical Experts share their knowledge and address specific concerns and patients share their experience living with the various conditions and treatments. www.fingeronyourpulse.org Please remember that this publication provides general information.
 You should always discuss and seek advice from your healthcare professional what is most appropriate for you.
 Acknowledgments: STARS would like to thank all those who helped in the development and review of this publication.
-Particular thanks are given to Principal author: Dr Morwenna Opie-Moran.
-Founder and CEO:
+Particular thanks are given to Francesca Lobban.
+Founder and CEO: Trudie Lobban MBE, FRCP (Edin) Executive Director: Francesca Lobban